OPTML-Group/OPTML-Group.github.io/posts/deepzero_iclr24.md

 In (**CGE**), $$\mathbf e_i$$ denotes a standard basis vector, and $$\frac{\ell(\boldsymbol \theta + \mu \mathbf e_i) - \ell(\boldsymbol \theta)}{\mu}$$ provides the finite-difference estimation of the partial derivative of $$\ell(\boldsymbol \theta)$$ at the $$i$$th coordinate $$\boldsymbol \theta_i$$.

+Compared to CGE, RGE has the flexibility to specify $$q < d$$ to reduce the number of function evaluations.
+Despite the query efficiency, it remains uncertain whether RGE can deliver satisfactory accuracy when training a deep model from scratch.
+To this end, we undertake a preliminary investigation wherein we train a basic convolutional neural network (CNN) of different sizes on CIFAR-10, employing both RGE and CGE.
+As the two figures below show, CGE can achieve test accuracy comparable to FO training and significantly outperforms RGE and also greater time efficiency than RGE.

 <center>
     <img style="border-radius: 0.3125em;
     box-shadow: 0 2px 4px 0 rgba(34,36,38,.12),0 2px 10px 0 rgba(34,36,38,.08);"
     src="{{ site.url }}{{ site.baseurl }}/images/postpic/deepzero_iclr24/cge_rge_acc_time.png" width="1500">
 </center>

-we demonstrate the advantages of coordinate-wise gradient estimation (CGE) over randomized vector-wise gradient estimation in training accuracy and computational efficiency.
+Based on the advantages of CGE over RGE in terms of both accuracy and computation efficiency, we choose CGE as the preferred ZO gradient estimator.
+However, query complexity of CGE is still a bottleneck, as it scales with model size $$d$$.

+---

 ## Proposed ZO DL Framework: DeepZero
 To our best knowledge, no prior work has demonstrated the effectiveness of ZO optimization in training deep neural networks (DNNs) without a significant decrease in performance.
-To overcome this roadblock, we develop **DeepZero, a principled ZO deep learning (DL) framework that can scale ZO optimization to DNN training from scratch.**
+To overcome this roadblock, we develop **DeepZero**, a principled ZO deep learning (DL) framework that can scale ZO optimization to DNN training from scratch.
+1. **Model pruning via ZO oracle: ZO-GraSP**: A randomly initialized, dense neural network contains a high-quality sparse subnetwork.
+However, most effective pruning methods incorporate model training as an intermediate step.
+Thus, they are not well-suited for finding sparsity via a ZO oracle.

+To address the above challenge, we draw inspiration from training-free pruning methods, known as pruning-at-initialization.
+Within this family, gradient signal preservation (GraSP) is a method to identify the sparsity prior of DL through the gradient flows of a randomly-initialized network.

-1. **Sparse Gradient**:
+2. **Sparse Gradient**:
 we propose a sparsity-induced ZO training protocol that extends the model pruning methodology using only finite differences to explore and exploit the sparse DL prior in CGE.

-2. **Forward Parallelization**:
+3. **Forward Parallelization**:

-3. **Feature Reuse**:
+4. **Feature Reuse**:

 ---